emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has movies and shows, but not much anime. ⚠️
 1. Site has continue watching. ✔️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
+## Levidia
+### Score: 10/22
+1. Streams load, but it takes a second. ⚠️
+1. Site gives both 1080p/720p options. ✔️
+1. Good for both new and old content. ✔️
+1. Only 1 host. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Site feels dated, lots of room for improvement. ❌
+1. Site is missing subtitle features. ❌
+1. Has movies, shows and anime. ✔️
+1. Has watchlists when you signup. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌

+***